Daniele-Tentoni/rts/docs/players/index.md

 ### Route

 A route is created as a link between two towers.
 Using it, soldiers can go from one tower to another one to attack or protect it.
 A route can be used from both sides, so pay attention before creating one: you can use that route, but enemies can do the same!

+You can create a Route by click on one of towers controlled by you and clicking on another one.
+If you dislike the path you created, you can click with right mouse button to abort the command and cancel the route creation.